Shiinama/blog/README.md

    pnpm dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+7. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deployment

+### Docker / Traditional VM

 1. Build the Docker image: